CodeLaser/refactor/DOCUMENTATION.md

 Additional commands:

 - `set` — Individually set the value of any property
+- `show` — Shows the values of the properties
 - `run-analyzer` — Test-run the analyzer

 ### Select Mode